FlowFuse/website/src/handbook/development/releases/planning.md

 ### Development Board

-The [Development Board](https://github.com/orgs/FlowFuse/projects/1/views/1) is used to plan and track the work within the current Iteration.
+The [Development Board](https://github.com/orgs/FlowFuse/projects/1/views/1) is used to plan and track the work.

-Within the board, we use iterations to indicate when an item is being worked on.
 The `Up Next` section clearly indicates to everyone which item should be picked up next.

 Design work should be handled in a sub-task linked to the development issue.